By Michael Evans

-For instance, the outfield houses the brand new Riverboat Deck, a section built to resemble the riverboats famous in Cincinnati’s history.
-The deck can be reserved for groups of 25 or more, and gives you a covered private bar and dining area, a ballpark buffet, and spectacular views of both the game and the Ohio River!
+For instance, the outfield houses the Riverboat Deck, a section built to resemble the riverboats famous in Cincinnati's history.
+The deck gives you a covered private bar and dining area, a ballpark buffet, and spectacular views of both the game and the Ohio River!

-For beer enthusiasts, the Great American Ballpark has a great “brewery district” of its own, with plenty of local craft beers on tap, including the baseball-themed “Rounding Third” by MadTree Brewing, and “Hustle” by Rhinegheist.
+For beer enthusiasts, the Great American Ballpark has a great "brewery district" of its own, with plenty of local craft beers on tap, including the baseball-themed "Rounding Third" by MadTree Brewing, and "Throwing Bases" by Rhinegheist.

 One great feature for all members of the family is the Reds Hall of Fame & Museum, attached to the front of the stadium.
 Give yourself some extra time before a game starts so you can check out the plaques of Hall of Fame inductees and other Reds memorabilia.

 Progressive Field definitely caters to the foodie crowd, with a dozen restaurants, all serving a variety of local Cleveland foods!
-No matter what you are craving, there is something for you at an Indians game – everything from build-your-own tacos at Barrio, to mammoth sized loaded grilled cheese sandwiches at Melt, and weird and wacky hot dogs at Happy Dog.
-On my most recent visit, I had to order the “Slider Dog’ from Happy Dog – a frank smothered in pulled pork, mac and cheese, bacon and – wait for it – Froot Loops.
+No matter what you're craving, there's something for you at an Indians game – everything from build-your-own tacos at Barrio, to mammoth sized loaded grilled cheese sandwiches at Melt, and weird and wacky hot dogs at Happy Dog.
+On my most recent visit, I had to order the "Slider Dog" from Happy Dog – a frank smothered in pulled pork, mac and cheese, bacon and – wait for it – Froot Loops.
 This colorful creation sounded odd but was actually really satisfying!

 A great thing about seeing an Indians game is that Progressive Field is situated right next to a string of fun bars, concert venues and restaurants.
 The atmosphere in the downtown area of Cleveland is electrifying, especially on game day!